Krytic/PassPredict/readme.md

     nohup python PassPredict.py &

-(This runs it as a background process, use `ps aux | grep PassPredict` to monitor it)
+(This runs it as a background process, use `ps aux | grep PassPredict` to monitor it, and use `vim nohup.out` to view stdout)

 PassPredict will test your credentials and refuse to run if they are correct.
 By default PassPredict runs every 60 seconds (customisable, although is hardcoded in).